Animals

 Stick Insect

-Sticky McTwiggface is from the forests of Vietnam.
-As a camouflage master, her superpower is hiding from predators.
+Sticky McTwiggface is a camouflage master, her superpower is hiding from predators.
 They can also drop legs (limb autotomy) as a defense mechanism!

 Madagascar Hissing Cockroach